aquasecurity/kube-hunter/src/README.md

 ## Creating Events
-As discussed above, we know there are alot of different types of events that can be created. but at the end, they all need to inherit from the base class `Event`
+As discussed above, we know there are a lot of different types of events that can be created. but at the end, they all need to inherit from the base class `Event`
 lets see some examples of creating different types of events:
 ### Vulnerability
 ```python